Spotting & Editing Video Files

 To fine tune the edit point, move the edit cursor left or right in one frame increments using the , and . keys.
 Use the Option key to move the edit cursor in increments of 1 second and the Control key to move the cursor in increments of 5 seconds.

-Once the edit point has been found, press B to cut the region at that cursor position.
+Once the edit point has been found, press B to separate the region, or use the menu function Edit -> Cut Regions at Selection.

 Using the same spotting methods detailed earlier in this chapter, the start points of the 2 regions can now be changed separately.